Read chapters

 "All right, I think I take my leave of you…" Lord Nevill made a show of standing.

 "Brother, you cannot go!
 At the theatre?
-Whom did you meet?"
+Whom did you meet?
+I cannot believe I missed it."

 He looked at his mother and sighed, then sat back.
 "Nobody of import.
 Her mother introduced us, and we had a short conversation."